laveen-tech/booking-api-laveen/ARCHITECTURE.md

 │  • break_start_time, break_end_time                         │
 │  • weekly_holiday                                           │
 │  • no_of_seats, no_of_workers                               │
-│  • verification_status ⚡ (pending/approved/rejected)       │
+│  • status ⚡ (pending/approved/rejected)       │
 │  • admin_comments                                           │
 │  • verified_by (FK → users)                                 │
 │  • verified_at                                              │